Propagation of singularities for gravity-capillary water waves: Introduction

-One of the main difficulties in the study of the water wave equation is the time-dependence of the domain~$ \Omega $.
-By Zakharov \cite{Zakharov68stability}, Craig and Sulem \cite{CS93WaterWaves}, we can reformulate the water wave equation as a system in $ \Rd $.
-To do this, observe that due to the incompressibility and irrotationality of the fluid, there exists $ \phi : \Omega \to \R $ such that
+One of the main difficulties in the study of the Eulerian formulation of the system~\eqref{eq:sys-water-wave} is the time-dependence of the domain~$ \Omega $.
+By Zakharov~\cite{Zakharov68stability} and Craig and Sulem~\cite{CS93WaterWaves}, we can reformulate~\eqref{eq:sys-water-wave} as a system in~$ \Rd $.
+Note that due to the simply connected geometry of~$ \Omega $ and the irrotationality of the fluid, there exists a velocity potential $ \phi : \Omega \to \R $ such that $ \nabla_{xy} \phi = v. $ By the incompressiblity of the fluid, the potential $ \phi $ is harmonic.
+Therefore $ \phi $ satisfies the Laplace equation with Neumann boundary conditions: